 Finland is so expensive!

-TH: You have been rather vocal with some of your well-intended criticisms of Finland.
+WW: You have been rather vocal with some of your well-intended criticisms of Finland.
 Have you ever received death threats?
 How did you feel about the social media backlash?

 Gareth: I am not sure whether I received death threats or not but it wouldn’t have mattered.